Ovarian cancer is one of the most common types of cancer in women and often goes undetected for long periods of time.

 Early detection and diagnosis can greatly increase survivorship rates as advancements in treatment continue to be made.

-Marshfield Clinic offers women a team of specially trained gynecologic oncologists and medical oncologists to diagnose and treat this disease.
+We offer women a team of specially-trained gynecologic oncologists and medical oncologists to diagnose and treat this disease.

 Treatment of ovarian cancer depends on the size and location of the tumor, whether the cancer has spread and the woman's overall health.
 A woman's age and desire to have children are also considered.
-At Marshfield Clinic, a team of specialists will work with you to determine the best treatment plan.
+A team of specialists will work with you to determine the best treatment plan.

 An Oophorectomy refers to treatment of cancer by surgery to remove the ovaries, surrounding tissue and organs.